 3. In Isaiah 9:6a, we are given one of the greatest Old Testament glimpses into the sheer wonder and mystery of the coming Messiah.
 Read the text until you are familiar with its contents, and then answer the following questions.
 How does this prophecy communicate the truth of the incarnation-that the Messiah would be more than a man and that He would bear the fullness of deity? a.
 How does this prophecy reveal the Messiah's humanity?
-(1) A to us a child is B NOTES: The prophecy speaks of a real and natural human birth.
+(1) For to us a child is B NOTES: The prophecy speaks of a real and natural human birth.
 Though conceived supernaturally of the Holy Spirit in the womb of a virgin, the Messiah would be born as any other human life entering into the world.
 Apart from some divine revelation, no one would have recognized the infant in the manger to be the eternal and incomprehensible Son of God. b.
 How does this prophecy reveal the Messiah's deity?
-(1) To us a S is G (1) 10 us a 5 is G NOTES: Here we see behind the veil into the Holy of Holies of the Messiah's person, and we discover that He is both human and divine.
+(1) To us a Sis G NOTES: Here we see behind the veil into the Holy of Holies of the Messiah's person, and we discover that He is both human and divine.
 The view from earth sees a child born; but from heaven's perspective, a Son is given!
-The baby born in time was the eternal Son of God, given by the Father and sent from heaven. c.
-How does this prophecy reveal the Messiah's royalty and sovereignty?
-(1) The G shall be upon His S NOTES: The mystery continues to unfold.
+The baby born in time was the eternal Son of God, given by the Father and sent from heaven.
+C. How does this prophecy reveal the Messiah's royalty and sovereignty?
+(1) The G NOTES: The mystery continues to unfold.
 The Child would take upon Himself the totality of creation's government.
 By His own power and wisdom, He would rule the universe with absolute sovereignty.
 The responsibility of every realm would rest upon His shoulders, and yet it would be to Him as a feather upon a rock of granite.
+The requirements of such a government would be infinitely beyond the powers of men or angels, but they would be nothing for the One who created all things and upheld them by the word of His mouth (Hebrews 1:3).
+In all this, we have great proof that the Messiah would be God incarnate.
+A work of such magnitude can only be accomplished by the fullness of deity.